scaredyfish/arch-linux-jetson-nano/README.md

 This is a work in progress, mostly made for my own notes, I cannot guarantee it won't brick your nano

-nvidia doesn't provide a public url for the .deb files, but they can be found in the driver package found here: https://developer.nvidia.com/embedded/linux-tegra-r3273

 Rough steps to get arch booting on nano are:

 On a host PC (currently only tested on Ubuntu)